-MARYLAND 52-0408290

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-18 Loveton Circle, P. O. Box 6000,

-Sparks, MD 21152-6000

-(Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code (410) 771-7301

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to filing requirements for the past 90 days.
-Yes x No \Box

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "accelerated filer," "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large A Non-A

-Accelerated Filer Х Accelerated Filer

-Accelerated Filer (Do not check if a smaller reporting company)

-Smaller Reporting Company

-Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Shares Outstanding

-May 31, 2018

-Common Stock 9,986,107

-Common Stock Non-Voting 121,280,906
+- N MARYLAND 52-0408290 or other jurisdiction of ration or organization) (I.R.S.
+Employer Identification No.) illing Road, Suite 1, 24024 unt Valley, MD principal executive offices) 21031 (Zip Code) Registrant's telephone numb er, including area code (410) 771-7301 nths (or for such shorter period that the registr ts required to be filed by Section 13 or 15(d) of the Securitie rant was required to file such reports), and (2) has been subje required to be submitted and nically and posted on its corporate Web site, if any, every In-T (Section 232.405 of this chapter) during the preceding 12 s).
+Yes $x$ No $\square$ filer, an accelerated filer, a non-accelerated filer, or a smalle corting company" and "emerging growth company" in Rule 2 Large Accelerated Filer X Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Emerging Growth Company n company, indicate by check mark if the regis ounting standards provided pursuant to Section strant has elected not to use the extended transition period for $13(a)$ of the Exchange Act. $\Box$ r complying with any Indicate by check mar k whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No o x Indicate the number o f shares outstanding of each of the issuer's cla asses of common stock, as of the latest practicable date.
+Shares Outstanding August 31, 2018 Comm on Stock 9,897,378 Comm on Stock Non-Voting 121,767,817